rrva/docker-devdns/README.md

 Make docker containers discoverable via DNS for development environments, like when running a bunch of containers on your laptop.

-This does not use any etcd/zookeeper backend or registrator process but queries the docker daemon directly, which hopefully makes it more robust.
+This does not use any etcd/zookeeper backend or registrator process but maintains it's own container name cache

 See etcd/skydns for a more complete solution.

 Names, unlike skydock/progrium-registrator are short: it's $CONTAINER_NAME.dev.
 If a container name contains dots that will form subdomains.

 # Design

+Listens to container creation events and maintains a name<->ip cache.

-Requests for a special toplevel domain (default .dev) tries to match any running docker container with the same name by listing all running containers on each request.
+Requests for a special toplevel domain (default .dev) tries to match any running docker container with the same name.

-Requests for other domains are resolved by the operating system resolver, using gethostbyname() calls.
-This is so that we can cooperate with other special DNS server solutions installed in your development environment, like VPN-assigned DNS-servers, vagrant landrush DNS servers etc.
+Requests for other domains are resolved by the operating system resolver, This is so that we can cooperate with other special DNS server solutions installed in your development environment, like VPN-assigned DNS-servers, vagrant landrush DNS servers etc.

 # Usage